 Will a VPN slow down Edge?

 Some slowdown is common due to encryption and routing.
 The extent depends on server distance, protocol, and server load.
 Modern protocols like WireGuard help minimize this.
-Vmware ipsec best practices for securing VPN traffic in VMware environments and site-to-site VPN optimization

 Can I disable WebRTC leaks in Edge?